 Bank Statement Certifying the sponsor to have at least US $6,713 for undergraduate students and US $6,904 for graduate students (one semester exchange, stated in US currency), or US $13,399 for undergraduate students and US $13,769 for graduate students (two semester exchange, stated in US currency) dated within six month of the first enrollment according to the following dates: Fall Semester, January 1 or later, Spring Semester, May 1 or later.
 Bank statement must be issued on bank letter head with original signature.

 Sponsor Letter Written by the party who will financially support the applicant during the pursuit of study.
 The letter should certify the sponsor’s commitment to pay the educational, living, health, and personal expenses of the applicant until completion of the exchange program.
 A sponsor may be the student, student’s parents or a third party organization.
 The sponsor’s letter must be dated within six months of the first enrollment according to dates listed below on bank statement requirement and be signed by the sponsor.
 (A sample is provided here.)

 To learn more about pre-arrival arrangments (orientation, on-campus housing, check-in etc) click here.
 Our Arrival Guide for Exchange Students (including ISEP students) will provide further details to assist you with your transition into TAMIU.

 Exchange students WILL NOT be able to register on-line.
 Rather we ask that you communiate your course registration request through email.
 Once accepted you will be contacted by our Office in regards to the course registration process.

 Students must purchase study books in the US, which can be quite expensive.
 You should budget about $500 for books per long semester.
-You may be able to re-sell these books at the end of the semester to the bookstore or other students to recover some of your monies.
+You may be able to re-sell these books at the end of the semester to the bookstore or other students.

 International Student Mentor Program